 A cloud-native DevOps architecture is designed for the consistent, verifiable and automated management of an application and the infrastructure that sits between non-production (development and testing) and production (operations) environments.

-In this blog, we’ll seek to provide a better understanding of the specifics of a DevOps architecture by introducing the DevOps approach and detailing a particular example of a DevOps architecture designed by K&C’s senior DevOps consultant that answers to a set of requirements for a cloud-native web application, taking into consideration:
+In this blog, we’ll seek to provide a better understanding of the specifics of a DevOps architecture by introducing the DevOps approach and detailing a particular example of an application’s architecture designed by K&C’s senior DevOps consultant that answers to a set of requirements for a cloud-native web application, taking into consideration:

-If AWS EKS is used instead of OpenShift, we should consider a simpler, more intuitive UI for Kubernetes management to optimize maintainance efforts.
+If AWS EKS is used instead of OpenShift, we should consider a simpler, more intuitive UI for Kubernetes management to optimize maintenance efforts.

 But before presenting and breaking down an example of a DevOps architecture designed to meet these project requirements let’s briefly address why DevOps consultants, architects and teams are currently our most in-demand service as an IT services provider.